soomro30/zoppo/src/_work/click-or-treat.markdown

 ingress: |
   One day I got a call from DDB, an agency we collaborate with quite regularly.
 They usually get in contact when they need an interactive banner or campaign site, as we’re well known around town for our web animation savvy.

-  This time they wanted to enlist our help with a very specific mission: to scare Göteborg.
+  This time they wanted to enlist our help with a very specific mission: to scare Gothenburg.

 section1: |
   Their aim was to pull off a digital marketing stunt that would drive foot traffic to the Halloween festivities at Liseberg.
 To do this, they were toying with the question how to make a traditional “boo!” kind of scare go digital.